magicpriest/blog-core-themes/README.md

 Each demo comes with two pages: the front page and a post page.
 Themes are tested with IE8+ and modern browsers.

+## Print support

+Print support is provided by the `print.css` in the project root.
+It switches fonts to `serif`, removes the main menu, comment form and removes colored decorations.
+The fixed page width is also removed.

 ## Building

 The [Less CSS compiler](http://lesscss.org/) and a Makefile is used for producing these themes.